Language

 Supported Arithmetic Operations

-The Octal tab supports the five core arithmetic operators.
+The octal tab supports the five core arithmetic operators.
 Each row below shows a worked octal example with its decimal equivalent.

 OperatorNameExample (octal)Decimal